AllyHyeseongKim/CAU11934_MachineLearning/README.md

 ### Assignment06: Logistic regression for a binary classification with a non-linear classification boundary

 ### Assignment07: Logistic regression for a binary classification with a regularization

+### Assignment08: Forward Propagation in the Neural Networks